Locations:

 How do I take care of myself with Stargardt disease?

-You can take care of yourself in many ways by eating a healthy diet and getting enough exercise.
+You can take care of yourself in many ways by eating a nutritious diet and getting enough exercise.
 Don’t smoke.
 Deal with stress as it comes.
 Keep your regular schedule of appointments with your healthcare providers.

 When should I see my healthcare provider if I have Stargardt disease?